freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/style-multiple-elements-with-a-css-class.md

 ---

 ## Description

 <section id='description'>

 Classes allow you to use the same CSS styles on multiple HTML elements.
-You can see this by applying your <code>red-text</code> class to the first <code>p</code> element.
+You can see this by applying your `red-text` class to the first `p` element.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml